chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/conclusion.md

 ---
 title: 'Conclusion'
 tocTitle: 'Conclusion'
-description: 'Conquering visual regressions'
+description: 'You conquered visual regressions'
 ---

 Congratulations!
-You started your journey into Visual Test-Driven Development.
-Along the way, you learnt how to isolate components, write test cases in Storybook and catch regressions with Chromatic.
+Visual testing is a practical way to verify that UI matches the intended design.
+You learned the basics to apply to your projects.

-Storybook helps us **build** components and write out **test cases**.
+Storybook helps **build** components and write **test cases**.
 Running tests at the component level allows us to pinpoint the root cause of a change.
+Taking image snapshots automatically helps us catch **regressions**.

-And by running automated snapshots, we can catch **regressions**.
-This helps us ship components without worrying about stowaway bugs.
+That means we can ship components without worrying about stowaway bugs.
 The whole workflow is illustrated below.

 ![visual testing workflow](/visual-testing-handbook/workflow-uitest.png)